fastrgv/Reliquarium/README.md

 Images for textures were from pixabay.com have a CC0 license.
 Files for text-textures were created using gimp and are also covered by the GNU GPL v3 license.

 ## Thanks:
-... to Serhiy and Peter Grabarchuk for their Hole in One puzzle [tomb2], one of the inspirations for the other 3 puzzles in Reliquarium.
+... to Serhiy and Peter Grabarchuk for their Hole in One puzzle [tomb2], one of my inspirations for the other 3 puzzles in Reliquarium.

 ----------------------------------------------------------------
 ## Best Download Site for all my games: